abhishekmantri/metar/README.md

 ## Assumption

-* Response from the METAR link must me in same format as mentioned in PDF
+* Response from the METAR link must be in same format as mentioned in PDF
 * As the link was redirecting to another link that is taken care of.